nicholascomuni/r2challenge/README.md

 Result on the held-out test split: **AUC ≈ 0.815, Precision ≈ 0.64, Recall ≈ 0.43**.
 The threshold (and possibly a cost-sensitive objective) is the natural next tuning step once the business's relative cost of a false-negative vs. false-positive loan is defined — intentionally left as a follow-up rather than guessed at here.

-### Observed results on the provided batches

-All three production batches were flagged **AMBER**, driven by an AUC drop of 0.045–0.068 (from 0.815 training AUC down to ~0.75–0.77 per batch).
-The consistent direction and magnitude across all three batches points to a mild, structural population shift rather than a one-off anomaly — worth monitoring, but not yet severe enough to halt scoring or force an emergency retrain.
-Label drift was mild (batch churn rates of 19–23 % vs. 20 % in training, PSI < 0.01 in all three batches), so the AUC drop is better explained by degraded ranking on the batch population than by a shift in the underlying churn rate.

 ---

 ## Production Architecture

 The POC scripts contain all the business logic that matters — feature normalization, PSI computation, release gates, status rules.
-Moving to production means swapping the local runtime for managed cloud services; **the logic itself does not change**.
+Moving to production means swapping the local runtime for managed services; **the logic itself does not change**.

-### Target architecture (AWS)
+### Target architecture

 ```
                         ┌──────────────────────────────────────────────────────┐
-                        │                      AWS                              │
+                        │                   Production                          │
                         │                                                        │
-  Batch files ─────────►  S3  (data lake)                                      │
+  Batch files ─────────►  Object Storage  (data lake)                          │
   Ground truth          │   data/batches/features/                              │
                         │   data/batches/labels/                                │
                         │   data/train/                                         │
                         │        │                                              │
                         │        ▼                                              │
-                        │  Amazon MWAA  (Airflow)                              │
+                        │  Airflow                                              │
                         │  ┌─────────────────────────────────────┐             │
                         │  │  scoring_dag  (per batch arrival)   │             │
                         │  │    validate → score → monitor        │             │